ETS-Next-Gen/lo-blocks/README.md

 - **Composable interactions** — `<LLMButton>` + `<LLMPrompt>` + `<TextArea>` → full loop
 - **Minimal magic** — XML → JSX and PEG → JSX transforms are explicit; well-defined grammars and validation
 - **Batteries included** — reusable reducers, event dispatchers, component selectors
+- **Simple, but scalable** — We can run off of a filesystem locally for development or a research study, or swap out backends to scale.
+This is common (and working) in the whole of Learning Observer.

 ---